 Winners from age group categories: cash plus Sponsors prizes

 Provided by our Sponsors for:

 One runner/one prize excluding team prize (overall position takes priority over age cat)

-SOS Sports Photography will be taking photographs of all the runners on the course.
-Post-event, the photos will be available on their website.
+Smile for the camera!
+Expert Sports Photographer Steve O’Sullivan will be taking photographs of all the runners on the course.
+Post-event, the photos will be available on his website

 First Aid Cover Ltd – Event First Aid& Paramedic Service, will be providing UKA approved First Aid for our race.

 PROUD TO BE ASSOCIATED WITH